bencin143/therapy_admin/README.md

 #### Production Deployment

-Prior to production installation, please review [Mattermost system requirements](http://docs.mattermost.org/install/Requirements/index.html).
+Prior to production installation, please review [TabGen system requirements](http://docs.mattermost.org/install/Requirements/index.html).

-- [Production Install on Ubuntu 14.04](https://github.com/mattermost/platform/blob/master/doc/install/Production-Ubuntu.md) - Install Mattermost for production environments.
+- [Production Install on Ubuntu 14.04](https://github.com/mattermost/platform/blob/master/doc/install/Production-Ubuntu.md) - Install TabGen for production environments.

-- [GitLab Mattermost Production Installation](https://gitlab.com/gitlab-org/gitlab-mattermost) - Install Mattermost for production environments bundled with GitLab, a leading open source Git repository, using an omnibus package for Ubuntu 12.04, Ubuntu 14.04, Debian 7, Debian 8, and CentOS 6 (and RedHat/Oracle/Scientific Linux 6), CentOS 7 (and RedHat/Oracle/Scientific Linux 7).
+- [GitLab TabGen Production Installation](https://gitlab.com/gitlab-org/gitlab-mattermost) - Install TabGen for production environments bundled with GitLab, a leading open source Git repository, using an omnibus package for Ubuntu 12.04, Ubuntu 14.04, Debian 7, Debian 8, and CentOS 6 (and RedHat/Oracle/Scientific Linux 6), CentOS 7 (and RedHat/Oracle/Scientific Linux 7).

-For technical questions and answers, please visit the [Mattermost forum](http://forum.mattermost.org).
+For technical questions and answers, please visit the [TabGen forum](http://forum.mattermost.org).

-## Get Involved with Mattermost
+## Get Involved with TabGen

-Joining the Mattermost community is a great way to build relationships with other talented and like-minded professionals, increase awareness of the interesting work you are doing, and sharpen your skills.
-Here are some of the ways that you can make a difference in the Mattermost ecosystem:
+Joining the TabGen community is a great way to build relationships with other talented and like-minded professionals, increase awareness of the interesting work you are doing, and sharpen your skills.
+Here are some of the ways that you can make a difference in the TabGen ecosystem:

 #### Discuss

-- Visit the [Mattermost Forum](http://forum.mattermost.org/) for technical questions and answers.
+- Visit the [TabGen Forum](http://forum.mattermost.org/) for technical questions and answers.
-- [Join](https://groups.google.com/a/mattermost.com/forum/#!forum/general/join) the [Mattermost User Mailing List](https://groups.google.com/a/mattermost.com/forum/#!forum/general) for general, open-ended questions and software announcements.
+- [Join](https://groups.google.com/a/mattermost.com/forum/#!forum/general/join) the [TabGen User Mailing List](https://groups.google.com/a/mattermost.com/forum/#!forum/general) for general, open-ended questions and software announcements.
-- [Join](https://groups.google.com/a/mattermost.com/forum/#!forum/developer/join) the [Mattermost Developers Mailing List](https://groups.google.com/a/mattermost.com/forum/#!forum/developer) for discussing contributing code to Mattermost.
+- [Join](https://groups.google.com/a/mattermost.com/forum/#!forum/developer/join) the [TabGen Developers Mailing List](https://groups.google.com/a/mattermost.com/forum/#!forum/developer) for discussing contributing code to TabGen.

 #### Review

-- Share feedback on [Mattermost Design Feedback Requests](http://forum.mattermost.org/c/feature-ideas/specifications), which offer early previews of designs community comments and feedback.
+- Share feedback on [TabGen Design Feedback Requests](http://forum.mattermost.org/c/feature-ideas/specifications), which offer early previews of designs community comments and feedback.
 - Visit the [Feature Ideas Forum](http://mattermost.uservoice.com/forums/306457-general) and consider upvoting community feature ideas, which are reviewed for each monthly release.

 #### Share

-- Blog about your Mattermost experiences and use cases, either on your personal blog, the [Mattermost forum](http://forum.mattermost.org), or contribute a guest post to the [Mattermost blog](http://www.mattermost.org/category/blog/).
-If you write about Mattermost. please contact our community team at info@mattermost.com for help promoting your content.
+- Blog about your TabGen experiences and use cases, either on your personal blog, the [TabGen forum](http://forum.mattermost.org), or contribute a guest post to the [TabGen blog](http://www.mattermost.org/category/blog/).
+If you write about TabGen. please contact our community team at info@mattermost.com for help promoting your content.
-- Tweet to share with your community and friends why you use Mattermost.
+- Tweet to share with your community and friends why you use TabGen.
 Follow [@MattermostHQ](https://twitter.com/mattermosthq) on Twitter and conversations on [#mattermost](https://twitter.com/search?q=%23mattermost&src=typd).

 #### Write

-- As with most open source projects, Mattermost documentation is maintained in a public repository.
+- As with most open source projects, TabGen documentation is maintained in a public repository.
 You can propose changes by [submitting pull requests (no programming skills required)](http://forum.mattermost.org/t/help-improve-mattermost-documentation/194).
 We highly welcome you to add improvements, write guides and tutorials, and expand on sections.
-- Prior to contributing, please review [Mattermost Documentation Guidelines](http://www.mattermost.org/documentation-guidelines/), which include standards on writing Mattermost documentation for a global audience, who might not use English as their first language.
+- Prior to contributing, please review [TabGen Documentation Guidelines](http://www.mattermost.org/documentation-guidelines/), which include standards on writing TabGen documentation for a global audience, who might not use English as their first language.

 #### Contribute

-- Share [feature ideas](http://www.mattermost.org/feature-requests/) with the Mattermost community
+- Share [feature ideas](http://www.mattermost.org/feature-requests/) with the TabGen community
-- Review the [Mattermost Code Contribution Guidelines](http://docs.mattermost.org/developer/Code-Contribution-Guidelines/index.html) to submit patches for the core product
+- Review the [TabGen Code Contribution Guidelines](http://docs.mattermost.org/developer/Code-Contribution-Guidelines/index.html) to submit patches for the core product
-- Consider building tools that help developers and IT professionals manage Mattermost more effectively (API documentation coming in Beta2)
+- Consider building tools that help developers and IT professionals manage TabGen more effectively (API documentation coming in Beta2)

-##### Check out some projects for connecting to Mattermost:
+##### Check out some projects for connecting to TabGen:

-- [Matterbridge](https://github.com/42wim/matterbridge) - an IRC bridge connecting to Mattermost
+- [Matterbridge](https://github.com/42wim/matterbridge) - an IRC bridge connecting to TabGen
-- [GitLab Integration Service for Mattermost](https://github.com/mattermost/mattermost-integration-gitlab) - connecting GitLab to Mattermost via incoming webhooks
+- [GitLab Integration Service for TabGen](https://github.com/mattermost/mattermost-integration-gitlab) - connecting GitLab to TabGen via incoming webhooks
-- [Giphy Integration Service for Mattermost](https://github.com/mattermost/mattermost-integration-giphy) - connecting Mattermost to Giphy via outgoing webhooks
+- [Giphy Integration Service for TabGen](https://github.com/mattermost/mattermost-integration-giphy) - connecting TabGen to Giphy via outgoing webhooks

 #### Have other ideas or suggestions?